CPOMS Safeguarding Software: What Teachers Should Know

 Irina Tzoneva (2023)

-ChatGPT's arrival prompts research into AI use by educators.
-Concerns around integrity and learner privacy exist (Holmes et al., 2023).
-This analysis helps teachers make informed AI choices ethically (Smith, 2024).
-It balances educational value with crucial safeguards for learners (Jones, 2022).
+ChatGPT's arrival has led to research on how educators use AI.
+There are concerns about integrity and learner privacy (Holmes et al., 2023).
+This analysis helps teachers make informed and ethical AI choices.
+It weighs educational value against key safeguards for learners.

 A. Frelin & J. Grannäs (2021)

-Swedish secondary students used digital photo stories to show teachers and administrators which school spaces made them feel safe and supported their learning.
-The research reveals important student perspectives on their physical learning environment that adults might overlook.
-This study offers teachers a creative method for gathering authentic student feedback about classroom and school safety while demonstrating how digital storytelling can give students a meaningful voice in shaping their educational experience.
+Swedish secondary learners used digital photo stories to show teachers and administrators which school spaces felt safe and helped them learn.
+The research shows important learner views on the physical learning environment that adults might miss.
+This study gives teachers a creative way to gather honest learner feedback about classroom and school safety.
+It also shows how digital storytelling can give learners a meaningful voice in shaping their educational experience.